ang3lfco/Javascript-Calculator/README.md

 Javascript Calculator
-A simple and functional calculator designed to perform basic operations.
+A simple calculator designed to perform basic operations.

 This web calculator was built using HTML, CSS & JAVASCRIPT.